-Triple-negative breast cancer is different from the more common types of breast cancer.
+Triple-negative breast cancer (TNBC) is a rare type of breast cancer.
 It is harder to treat and much more aggressive.

-Because it is aggressive and rare, fewer treatment options are available.
+Because it is rare and more aggressive than other types of breast cancer, there are fewer treatment options available for TNBC.
 It also tends to have a higher rate of recurrence.

 In this article, we look at the risk factors, diagnosis, and available treatments for triple-negative breast cancer.